-Today’s cookie was made by my other half.
+I am a total sucker for cookies.
+I will make easy cookies, no bake cookies, complicated cookies and weird cookies.
+Doesn’t matter, I love them.
+These Chocolate Chunk Nutella Collapsidie Cookies is a little something that my other half spoils us with and I’m not complaining.
 It’s his signature cookie that came about by accident.
 It is pronounced “collapse-i-dee” and the name was inspired by the flattened or collapsed form of the cookie.

 One bright and glorious day he decided to make cookies on a whim (I didn’t complain!) and he took an oatmeal cookie recipe that we’ve had for years and decided to adapt it.

 Leaving out the oats and not adding any more dry ingredients, the cookies turned out flatter than he had hoped and he was pretty distraught.
 I heard exclamations of frustration from the kitchen that day and he complained about them the entire time the kids and I ate them.
 We nearly ate them all.
 And trust me when I say we weren’t just being nice.
 When we don’t care to eat something we get magically full and stomach aches appear out of thin air, but we gladly ate these with a smile.

 It didn’t matter how many compliments or how detailed our praise (i.e. “I love the chocolate chunks and how they add bursts of chocolate when we bite into these!”) he was very unimpressed.

 I heard of a baker that had tried for a very long time to achieve a cookie like this.
 She wanted a cookie that was crisp on the edges with a little crispness on the outside but soft on the inside and flat like these.
 I told him about that but he ended up mumbling something about “flat disaster” or something.
 Well fine.

 The kids kept asking him to make them again.
 Whenever he would go in the kitchen and bring out a mixing bowl they would ask excitedly, “Are you making collapsidies?!?”